 The fact that the face of the information did not indicate which enabling statute the State relied upon to support the prosecution did not deprive the court of its jurisdiction over the cause.
-See DeDonato v.
-State, 819 S.W.2d 164, 168 (Tex.
-Crim.
-App.
-1991) (Maloney, J. concurring).
+See DeDonato, 819 S.W.2d at 168 (Maloney, J. concurring).
 As discussed in points of error three and four, the information was a valid instrument filed in the appropriate court.
 Hence, the jurisdictional requirements were met.